ranchauh/stack-overflow/README.md

 # My Stack Overflow
-A repository to create a competitor of stack overflow.
+Designing and implementation of a competitor of [Stack Overflow](https://stackoverflow.com/).

 ## Use cases: